Expatriates - Managing Forex

 Firstly, however, you need to put foreign exchange earnings into a financial planning context.
 For example, if you plan to retire overseas rather than return to Australia, or you believe that holding some foreign assets provides a hedge against a declining Australian dollar, then you may have a different approach to the repatriation of earnings or assets to Australia.

-The following sections do not concentrate on the investment issues surrounding foreign exchange, but on some of the transactional issues and (often) substantial costs that expatriates will encounter on forex transfers, and a few of the mechanisms that can be used to provide some certainty into the future about the value of an international transfer.
+The following sections do not concentrate on the investment issues surrounding foreign exchange, but on some of the transactional issues and the (often) substantial costs that expatriates will encounter on forex transfers, and a few of the mechanisms that can be used to provide some certainty into the future about the value of an international transfer.

-OFX, which is now a listed company on the ASX, provides a very wide range of tools, including access to historical rates for currencies going back to 1990, allowing users to put current rates in a longer-term context.
+OFX, which is listed company on the ASX, provides a very wide range of tools, including access to historical rates for currencies going back to 1990, allowing users to put current rates in a longer-term context.
 They also represent a very viable and cost-effective alternative to transferring currencies using banks which should be explored by expatriates.